jonnyboywriteslatex/combination_estimator/index.md

 }
 ```

+# est_randomeffect
-#  Random-bias meta analysis (from 3.1) using DerSimmion/Laird estimate for between study variance (theta\_vec,se\_vec are vectors).
+Random-bias meta analysis (from 3.1) using DerSimmion/Laird estimate for between study variance (theta\_vec,se\_vec are vectors).
 The estimate for the randomized trials is calculated using a fixed effects meta analysis.
 This function does not allow negative weights for the trials

+Parameters
-##  est\_rt: treatment effect vector from collection of randomized trials
+*  est\_rt: treatment effect vector from collection of randomized trials
-##  est\_os: treatment effect vector from collection of observational studies
+*  est\_os: treatment effect vector from collection of observational studies
-##  sd\_rt: standard error of treatment effects from randomized trials
+*  sd\_rt: standard error of treatment effects from randomized trials
-##  st\_os: standard error of treatment effects from observational studies
+* st\_os: standard error of treatment effects from observational studies
-##  B = number bootstrap resamples
+*  B = number bootstrap resamples
-##  logdata=TRUE (if the est\_rt and est\_os are given on log-scale (as might be true for logistic regression).
+*  logdata=TRUE (if the est\_rt and est\_os are given on log-scale (as might be true for logistic regression).
 If logdata=TRUE, effects are exponentiated before outputing

 ```
 est_randomeffect <- function(est_rt,est_os,sd_rt,sd_os,B=1000,logdata=TRUE,conf=.95){